 Changes to Candidacy Review Processes and Compliance Expectations—January 2019

 The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) recently completed a comprehensive review of its current candidacy processes.
 The two-year review included opportunities for input from programs that had participated in the candidacy process.
-Based on the results of this study, the CAA voted to modify two features of its candidacy review processes, which will go into effect January 1, 2019.
+Based on the results of this study, the CAA voted to modify two features of its candidacy review processes, which went into effect January 1, 2019.

 Second (Consultative) Readiness Review: The CAA eliminated the second (consultative) readiness review of the candidacy application process and related decision options.
 This change affects only programs making application for candidacy status beginning January 1, 2019.
 The CAA’s analysis of the review results indicated that removing this second readiness review would provide a more consistent timeline from the time of application to CAA’s decision in the anticipated 18 months.
 The CAA believes these changes will better support the program in its ability to enroll students and recruit and hire faculty in a more reliable time period, and make the overall process more streamlined and efficient.